calyxir/www/content/tutorial/_index.md

 template="tutorial.html"
 +++

-we've all heard the news: Moore's Law is over, performance gains are no longer free, accelerators are the future.
+We've all heard the news: Moore's Law is over, performance gains are no longer free, accelerators are the future.

 So how, then, does an enterprising speed devil [TK: better term] like yourself build an accelerator?
 Teach yourself a hardware design language?